jilongliao/jilongliao.github.io/content/posts/recap_skypilot.md

 Recently, we expanded to multi-cloud to find better GPU deals.
 We chose OCI.
 One issue we found in the Kubernetes setup is that Skypilot API uses the GKE labels to identify GPU nodes while OCI has a different label for those nodes.
 This fails the pod scheduler.
 A simple solution here is to apply the GKE label (cloud.google.com/gke-accelerator: nvidia-tesla-a100) to the OCI nodes so that the A100 GPU nodes can be discovered.

+## Conclusion

+SkyPilot has become a cornerstone of our machine learning infrastructure at Augmodo.
+The platform's rapid development and feature updates have consistently addressed our scaling needs.
+By leveraging SkyPilot, we've achieved a more resilient and cost-effective GPU orchestration layer that allows our modeling team to focus on building the next generation of spatial AI rather than managing infrastructure.